mpuzey/top-spenders/README.md

 # Top Spenders

+## Running the top spenders

-## Run the top spenders aggregation tool for your desired month and year combination
+Run the top spenders aggregation tool for your desired month and year combination:

 ```
-cd cmd/top-spenders January 2020
+cd cmd/top-spenders
+// For results from Febuary 2020
-go run .
+go run . -month 2 -year 202
 ```

 The output will look similar to the following: